DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Because you're his daughter."

 That was parent's care.
-To dumbfounded Jeanne, Kay only shrugged his shoulders.
+To dumbfounded Jeanne, Kai only shrugged his shoulders.

 "Assaulting the government palace and challenging Vanessa...
 Is there a parent that would let his daughter to perform such reckless strategy?